HIDDEN HISPANIC HERITAGE

 It's also hard to conceive that they had no special feast on the 12th day after Christmas, when Catholics commemorate the Epiphany: The manifestation of Christ to the gentiles on the day Jesus was visited by the three wise men (Matthew 2:1-12).

-In fact, the doubts and negativity about America's first Christmas usually comes from those who say the Spanish were simply too violent; yes, those who judge 16th century explorers by 21st century moral standards.
+Mind you, that first Spanish American Christmas has doubters.
+But their problem is more with De Soto than with Christmas.
+They say the Spanish were simply too violent, because they tend to judge 16th century explorers by 21st century moral standards.
 No one denies that de Soto and his army raided villages and killed many Native Americans.
 But they also were subject to constant ambush attacks, suffered hundreds of casualties and endured amazing hardships in their quest to explore North America.

 Their critics tell us that the Spanish explorers didn't come to build, but only to seek gold and glory.
 Yet the settlements they established from Florida to California demonstrate the contrary.
 And surely they were not alone in seeking gold and killing Native Americans.
 Somehow, other European settlers don't get their adequate share of the blame for the Native American holocaust.

-Nowadays, there are many websites pretending to tell the history of Christmas in America.
-Yet like all other historical research influenced by the bias of the Black Legend, many of these sites begin telling our Christmas story in 17th century British America and in complete denial of the Spanish presence in North America, which started in 1513.
+Nowadays, there are many websites pretending to tell the history of Christmas in the United States.
+Yet like all other historical research influenced by the bias of the Black Legend, many of these sites begin telling our Christmas story in 17th century British America and remain in complete denial of the Spanish presence in this country, which started in 1513.

 They tell you that Christmas wasn't always celebrated in this country; that it was actually banned in New England between 1659 and 1681 because the Puritan pilgrims considered it a heathen holiday.
 They tell you that Christmas Day again fell out of favor after the American Revolution because it was considered one of many "English customs" the American people wanted to repel.